deveringham/LANL-LEJIT/LEJIT/Readme.md

 ## LEJIT - Lua Easy Just In Time library
-__Version 1.0 - Los Alamos National Laboratory__
+__Version 1.1 - Los Alamos National Laboratory__

 __Dylan Everingham - 08/26/2016__

 This is a mostly finished (but always expanding) implementation of the LEJIT library.
+The purpose of LEJIT is to enable to configuration of behavior and variables in large physics codes written in C, C++ or FORTRAN using a script file written in Lua.
+Because Lua can be compiled just-in-time, this allows for the changing of the physics codes without expensive recompilations, with minimal performance losses in many cases.
 It includes:

 * The library files:
  * Lejit.hpp, Lejit.h, Lejit.cpp